AlanAntony1/GroupESoftwareEngineering/Backlog.md

 Description: Coding status, update_availability, and occupancy_rate according to test expectations.\
 Acceptance Criteria: Local tests for the model logic pass.

+Task: Create Tests for Housing Model - Aditi Mahangade\
+Description: Write and run unit tests for the Housing model to ensure correct behavior of methods and data validation.
+Acceptance Criteria: All Housing model test cases execute successfully with no errors.

+Task:
 # Complete

 Task: Create a Model for Parking History